 The Fin Whale is long and slender, the second largest whale after the blue whale.
 It is found worldwide in all oceans except at the poles near icepack.
 The fin whale eats small fish, squid, and crustaceans, by swimming with its mouth open, then closing it to filter out the water through its baleen.
 Mating occurs every two-three years during the winter in temperate waters, and while one calf is standard, as many as six have been reported.

 Bowhead Whale (Balaena mysticetus)

-The Bowhead whale thrives in Arctic waters where it survives with a very thick layer of fat (2 feet) insulating it from the chilling waters.
+The Bowhead whale thrives in Arctic waters, with a thick layer of fat (2 feet) insulating it from the chilling waters.
 They feed on plankton and migrate seasonally, based on the icepack.
-The Inupiat of Arctic Alaska have long hunted the whale, and it remains a vital part of their culture and food source.
-The Inupiat Heritage Center in Barrow, Alaska, tells the story of the Inupiat people, and their relationship to the Arctic landscape and Bowhead whale.
-It was designed to serve as an inspirational facility to promote and protect Iñupiaq culture, history, and language through exhibits, classes, performances, and educational activities.
+The Inupiat of Arctic Alaska has long hunted the whale, which remains a vital part of their culture and food source.
+The Inupiat Heritage Center in Barrow, Alaska, tells the story of the Inupiat people and their relationship to the Arctic landscape and Bowhead whales.
+It was designed as an inspirational facility to promote and protect Iñupiaq culture, history, and language through exhibits, classes, performances, and educational activities.